matejklemen/deep-rf/README.md

 ## Project structure
 - `gcforest/` map contains the logic of the implementation,
-- `data/` map contains a few data sets that were used to test this implementation.
+- `data/` map contains a few data sets that were used to test this implementation,
+- `examples/` map contains a few examples on how to use the implementation.

 ## References